batkiz/backit/README.md

 * not satisfied with the update/PR accepted aging
 * wrote by myself, not PRed to official buckets
 * the apps not satisfied with official rules

+NOTICE: All software in this bucket will no longer have 32-bit (i386/x86/ia32, etc.) support.
+Existing 32-bit information may also be deleted at any time.
+Users who require 32-bit support should take appropriate measures as soon as possible.

 Feel free to make a star, issue or pull request.